SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - Ensure content is accessible and readable on mobile devices

 ## Open Questions
+- What color variations would be most effective for the purpose-story template?
+- Should we create additional layout variations of the purpose-story template?
 - What additional open-source models should we consider integrating?
 - Should we implement a more sophisticated model selection strategy based on content type?
 - How can we measure and track the quality of outputs from different models?